Discover our most stunning spots

-Old, characterful country pubs too, full of chocolate-box charm – and centuries-old coaching inns, beautifully restored to their former glories.
+Old, characterful city pubs to country pubs too, full of chocolate-box charm – and centuries-old coaching inns, beautifully restored to their former glories.

 To showcase all our breath-taking buildings would take quite some time - but below is a small selection of our favourites from across the country…

 The White Swan, Stratford upon Avon

 Situated in the heart of Shakespeare’s Stratford-upon-Avon, The White Swan is more than a midsummer night’s dream – it’s a picture-perfect pub and hotel that draws in visitors all year round.
 The Grade II listed building greets you with hanging baskets, turreted roofs and Tudor-style timber frames – though at over 550 years old the pub pre-dates even Tudor times.

 The inside is simply stunning.
 A £3m restoration project in 2012 saw facilities modernised but heritage retained – with authentic wooden beams, panelled walls and cosy low ceilings in the bar and restaurant, and opulent furnishings including grand mirrors, chandeliers and antique artwork throughout.

 The hotel’s 41 bedrooms, meanwhile, promise a sumptuous stay.
 Modern comfort meets vintage style in every room, with some featuring Victorian-style roll-top baths, ornate fireplaces and four-poster beds.